Health Insurance for 18-Year-Olds (2026 Plan Year)

 Parent’s Plan

 Most young adults can stay on a parent’s plan until age 26 if the parent has job-based or Marketplace coverage.
-This is usually the simplest route if you’re already listed on their policy.
+This is the simplest route if you’re already listed on their policy.
 Review the plan together so you understand the network and what you might owe for care.

 Employer Plan

-If you’re working and your job offers health insurance, this is usually the most affordable option for someone your age.
+If you’re working and your job offers health insurance, this is the most affordable option for someone your age.
 Employer plans cover a wide range of care and often cost less each month than buying a plan on your own.

 Medicaid

 Many 18-year-olds qualify for Medicaid based on income.
-It covers essential services like doctor visits, prescriptions and preventive care, often at little or no cost.
+It covers essential services like doctor visits, prescriptions and preventive care, at little or no cost.
 You can check eligibility and apply through your state Medicaid site or HealthCare.gov.

 Marketplace Plans (HealthCare.gov)

 Marketplace plans let you choose from several coverage levels with built-in benefits like preventive care, prescription drugs and mental health services.
-Depending on your income, you might also get savings that lower your monthly cost.
+Depending on your income, you also get savings that lower your monthly cost.

-Buying Directly From an Insurance Company
+Buying Directly from an Insurance Company

 Some insurers sell plans directly, including short-term coverage.
-This can fill a temporary gap, but these plans usually don’t cover things like mental health care, prescriptions or pre-existing conditions, so read the details carefully.
+This can fill a temporary gap, but these plans don’t cover things like mental health care, prescriptions or pre-existing conditions, so read the details carefully.

 University Health Plans